-The Film Society of Lincoln Center’s landmark state-of-the-art Elinor Bunin Munroe Film Center, a multi-screen theater and cultural venue opened to the public in the heart of Lincoln Center’s campus in June of 2011.
+Film at Lincoln Center’s landmark state-of-the-art Elinor Bunin Munroe Film Center, a multi-screen theater and cultural venue opened to the public in the heart of Lincoln Center’s campus in June of 2011.

-The Film Center allows the Film Society of Lincoln Center to extend its reach in the following ways:
+The Film Center allows Film at Lincoln Center to extend its reach in the following ways:

-► The Film Center is a space where the Film Society is exploring new ways that filmmakers and other artists are using the moving image, particularly transmedia storytelling that embraces other platforms and formats, as well as projections, installations and exhibitions.
+► The Film Center is a space where Film at Lincoln Center is exploring new ways that filmmakers and other artists are using the moving image, particularly transmedia storytelling that embraces other platforms and formats, as well as projections, installations and exhibitions.

-► The Film Center allows the Film Society to partner with schools and educators for educational programs and special screenings for adults and children.
+► The Film Center allows Film at Lincoln Center to partner with schools and educators for educational programs and special screenings for adults and children.